 Max Lugavere, Genius Foods

 Sometimes I go for weeks without having any, especially in the winter.
-I am not counting lemons and avocados here, because they are fruits, but they are not limited; same for figs, which are flowers.
+I am not counting lemons and avocados here because they are fruits, but they are not limited; the same for figs, which are flowers.
 Dry figs and dates are allowed in super small quantities, but I suggest having no fruits (except berries) if you are trying to lose weight.
 Also, no fruits in Phase 1 or if you are doing the Intensive Keto program.

 7. Embrace home-cooking and meal planning